 - can opener (winner for most borrowed item)

-- door stopper (Keeping your dorm room open helps you to meet people.)
+- door stopper (Keeping your dorm room open helps you to meet people although this happens less frequently then when we went to school.)

 - 3M hooks for hanging pictures and the super large ones for towels

-- small vacuum (if you have a neat child…dorm will have one you can borrow if cleanliness is not a huge deal)
+- small vacuum (dorm will have one you can borrow if cleanliness is not a huge deal) – Example of one if weekly sweeping is important to your student.

 - bath towels (and more bath towels)